amymgardiner/Contact-Card/README.md

 -Use service workers to cache assets for offline functionality.
 -Convert an existing web application to a PWA.

-## View

-The [Production Version](https://contact-card-vwf6.onrender.com/) of this PWA is located here.

 **Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
 The [Heroku link](https://quiet-eyrie-71771.herokuapp.com/) for this site no longer works.
-Please view this site with the new link above.
+Please view this site with the new link below.
 Thanks!**

+## View

+`Note: I use Render now for hosting my school projects, on their free plan.
+A free plan will spin down after 15 minutes of inactivity, and the next request will spin it back up, which can take awhile.
+So please be patient as the site may take some time to initially load due to Render restrictions.`

+The [Production Version](https://contact-card-vwf6.onrender.com/) of this PWA is located here.